On Human Nature -- Eric R. Pianka

 I once had an interesting conversation with an intelligent young Arab man named Thursday who

-asked me "how could our spirit be explained except by devine providence?"
+asked me "how could our spirit be explained except by divine providence?"
 I tried to explain

 Morrison's arguments to him but encountered stiff opposition.
 Like many people, he was convinced